joemoose/psiops/docs/stress.md

 # Stress

-During a mission, you will accumulate *stress* — the mental and physical toll of constant danger, sustained vigilance, and traumatic exposure.
+During a mission, you'll accumulate *stress* — the mental and physical toll of constant danger, sustained vigilance, and traumatic exposure.

 ## Gaining Stress